wanghaisheng/hands-on-chinese-learning/new.md

     total population: 1.06 male(s)/female (2017 est.)

-    [Maternal mortality rate]: The maternal mortality rate (MMR) is the annual number of female deaths per 100,000 live births from any cause related to or aggravated by pregnancy or its management (excluding accidental or incidental causes).
+    Maternal mortality rate: The maternal mortality rate (MMR) is the annual number of female deaths per 100,000 live births from any cause related to or aggravated by pregnancy or its management (excluding accidental or incidental causes).
 The MMR includes deaths during pregnancy, childbirth, or within 42 days of termination of pregnancy, irrespective of the duration and site of the pregnancy, for a specified year.

     27 deaths/100,000 live births (2015 est.)

-    country comparison to the world: [118]
+    country comparison to the world: 118

-    [Infant mortality rate]:
+    Infant mortality rate:

     total: 11.8 deaths/1,000 live births (2018 est.)